 Use to report damaged trash cans provided by the City

-The Waste Management Division also offers a smaller, 64-gallon refuse containers to people who have difficulty handling the standard 96-gallon containers.
+The Waste Management Division also offers 64-gallon or 35-gallon refuse containers to people who have difficulty handling the standard 96-gallon containers.
 Senior citizens and ADA accommodations are available.
-Contact 757-382-CITY (2489).
+Call 757-382-2489 for information.